 Start by considering which tools and systems are essential to your operations.
 Does your team live on Slack?
 Are you already managing your emails with Streak and your social media posts with Buffer?
 Ideally, your virtual assistant is familiar with these and similar tools or brings her knowledge of different tools to improve upon your current workflow.

 However, the list of achievements in their resume is not the only criteria to keep in mind.
 Soft skills are just as important to succeed in any company.
 Qualities like teamwork, communication, flexibility, organization, empathy, and analytical skills are crucial for any Virtual Assistant.
 Your assistant must be organized enough to make your work more efficient, but also have the flexibility to respond well to unexpected situations.

-Not investing time on or building the relationship
+Not investing time in or building the relationship

 The second most common failure scenario is that some people don't invest time in their new virtual assistant, providing training, induction, and guidance to them and explaining how you'd like everything to be done.
 Whilst virtual assistants can work using their initiative, they will still need your direction and investment, especially at the start of the relationship.

 Regardless of their years of experience and how familiar they are with your industry, each business (and business owner) is unique.
-So, your new virtual assistant will need training and to familiarize herself with the way you work.
-Some of your crucial operations may differ from the systems she had in placed and worked for her before.
+So, your new virtual assistant will need some training to familiarize herself with the way you work.
+Some of your crucial operations may differ from the systems she had in place and worked for her before.

 Just because a virtual assistant can take on a multitude of tasks, it doesn't mean they will do the work of several people.
 As your operation grows, you'll need to add more people to the team to work on tasks like content creation and marketing.